TPapiernik/Module_01_Challenge/README.md

 this phase of the analysis.
 While useful as a first-pass, it must be cautioned that many of the number of campaigns counted in a given category was sometimes a very small number, such as 0, 1, or 2.
 As a result, it is dubious at best to draw any definitive conclusions from these results, particularly in the higher goal categories.
-More reliable conclusions can be drawn from the results of campaigns with Goals of $15,000 or less where there are more observations available for comparison within each category.
+More reliable conclusions can be drawn from the results of campaigns with Goals of less than
+$25,000 where there are more observations available for comparison within each category.

 A visual representation of these results can be seen in Figure 2: